How to Draw Hands

 Draw 4 lines coming from the knuckles up to the top line and draw circles where the lines intersect.

 The thumb will be the same length as the palm length.
 When the hand is covered with flesh, the thumb appears to be one of the shortest fingers but it is actually connected much further down the hand.

 Draw around the hand!
 Humans have some webbing between the fingers so the skin won't go all the way down to the knuckles.
-Similarly, make sure to think about the muscle around the thumb.
+Similarly, be sure to think about the muscle around the thumb.
 The gap in between the fingers isn't a V shape, it is more rounded like a U.

-Add some details to the hand, such as the wrinkles on the finger joints, lines for the knuckles and hand bones and fingernails, which usually start half way between the last finger joint and the tip of the finger.
+Add some details to the hand, such as the wrinkles on the finger joints, lines for the knuckles and hand bones, and fingernails, which usually start halfway between the last finger joint and the tip of the finger.

 To draw the hand palm side up, get to the following position: